emtee40/ocaml-dkml/DEVELOPERS.md

    the highest Stage number.
 Many stages require a re-configuration based on values obtained from the prior stages, so do not skip any targets.
 Consult the [Errata](#errata)
+7. Run `./dk dkml.workflow.compilers CI GitLab PRERELEASE`
-7. Finish with the CMake target `-PublishAssets`.
+8. Finish with the CMake target `-PublishAssets`.

 ## Editing Source Code